Smoke221/E-Commerce-API-Backend/README.md

 4. Start the server with a mighty `npm run start`.

 5. Explore the API endpoints and ensure proper authentication where needed.

+## 7. Rate Limiting

+To maintain server stability and prevent abuse of the API, rate limiting has been implemented for various API endpoints.
+Rate limiting restricts the number of requests that can be made to certain endpoints within a specified time frame.
+This helps ensure fair usage of the API resources and prevents excessive requests from a single source.

+### Login and Registration

+- **Endpoint**: `/api/users/register`, `/api/users/login`
+- **Rate Limit**: Max 5 requests per IP address per hour
+- **Message**: If you exceed the rate limit for login or registration attempts, you will receive a response with the message "Too many login/register attempts from this IP.
+Please try again later."

+### Product Listing

+- **Endpoint**: `/api/products/`
+- **Rate Limit**: Max 25 requests per IP address per hour
+- **Message**: If you exceed the rate limit for product listing requests, you will receive a response with the message "Rate limit exceeded for product listing.
+Please wait and try again later."

+### Cart Operations

+- **Endpoint**: `/api/cart/add/:productId`, `/api/cart/update/:productId`, `/api/cart/delete/:productId`
+- **Rate Limit**: Max 15 requests per IP address per hour
+- **Message**: If you exceed the rate limit for cart operations, you will receive a response with the message "Rate limit exceeded for cart operations.
+Please try again later."

+### Order Placement

+- **Endpoint**: `/api/orders/place`
+- **Rate Limit**: Max 5 orders per IP address per hour
+- **Message**: If you exceed the rate limit for order placement, you will receive a response with the message "Rate limit exceeded for order placement.
+Please try again later."

+Please be mindful of the rate limits and ensure that your application adheres to them to avoid being temporarily restricted from making further requests.
+If you encounter rate-limiting responses, wait for the specified time frame before making additional requests.

 ---